-Wayuu Mochilas are hand crocheted bags, handmade by an indigenous tribe that resides in the northern peninsula of South America, the Wayuu.
-Most of the weavers are women but men also contribute the making of these wonderful fashion items.
+Wayuu Mochilas are crocheted bags, handmade by an indigenous tribe that resides in the northern peninsula of South America, the Wayuu.
+Most of the weavers are women, but men also contribute to the making of these beautiful fashion items.
 For the most part, Wayuu artisans employ a wide variety of crocheting techniques to realize the very intricate patterns in their mochilas.
 Additionally, they employ other weaving techniques on the making of a variety of products.
 For the most part, they use a durable acrylic material for the thread to make the items.
 You can easily wash and clean these bags at home in the washing machine.
 Wayuu Mochila Bags are for every day, every outfit, and every personality!
-Surely, we can consider these handmade pieces of art as some of the most extraordinary bags made around the world.
+Surely, we can consider these handmade pieces of art as some of the most amazing bags made around the world.

 How Important are Wayuu Bags for The Wayuu

-First, we must come to know the Wayuu culture to understand what these Wayuu Mochila bags mean to their way of life.
+First, we come to know the Wayuu culture to understand what these Wayuu Mochila bags mean to their way of life.
 The Wayuu live in the desert and do not count with many resources to survive.
 Though they have survived this harsh environment for centuries and their culture is prevalent and relevant for the region.
 The making of Wayuu Bags is not just another task for women; it is a way of life.

 From a very early age, crocheting becomes a way of artistic expression, as well as storytelling and spiritual enlightenment.
 Wayuu women feel closer to their ancestors by continuing their practices.
-Wayuu society has high expectations of women, they teach them many rituals throughout their childhood.
-Such rituals teach maturity and wisdom within each female as the women grow to become entrepreneurs, shamans, and politicians.
+Wayuu society has high expectations of women; they teach them many rituals throughout their childhood.
+Such rituals cultivate maturity and wisdom within each female as the women grow to become entrepreneurs, shamans, and politicians.
 For many, making Wayuu Mochila bags becomes the source of their primary income.
 The Wayuu’s dedication to preserving their cultural heritage contributes to driving income, support, and well-being throughout the region.